alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

 One key aspect to identify here is that this framework fundamentally struggles with giving meaning to those more basic elements.
-If a linguistic atom cannot be split further, how can we derive its meaning without simply imposing it?
+If a linguistic atom cannot be split further, how can we derive its meaning without simply imposing it&nbsp;?
 To avoid this call to fundamentalism, lexical meaning is, contrary to that of sentences, generally understood through the distributional framework.
 Instead of deriving meaning through composition, the distributional approach stems from the idea